 It’s Always Sunni in Saudi Arabia

-January’s mass executions in Saudi Arabia were, paradoxically, not a message to Iran as much as a warning to a restive new generation in the kingdom.
+Saudi Arabia’s mass executions in January were, paradoxically, not a message to Iran as much as a warning to a restive new generation in the Kingdom.
 Sheikh Nimr Al Nimr’s significance lies not in his theological credentials.
-He was not a marja (Source of emulation) in the hierarchical structure of Shiite Islam, merely a wakil (agent) of an Iraqi Ayatollah based in Kerbala.
-Yet Nimr rose to prominence when he became the only Shiite cleric who refused to sign King Fahd’s 1994 agreement to ease the living standards of Saudi Shias in exchange for no (overseas based) public criticism of the House of Saud.
+He was not a marja (source of emulation) in the hierarchical structure of Shiite Islam, merely a wakil (agent) of an Iraqi Ayatollah based in Kerbala.
+Yet, Nimr rose to prominence when he became the only Shiite cleric who refused to sign King Fahd’s 1994 agreement to ease the living standards of Saudi Shias in exchange for no (overseas based) public criticism of the House of Saud.
 This defiance of the “Fahd Pact” made Nimr Al Nimr a hero to Shiite youth in Saudi Arabia’s Eastern Province – and a threat to the legitimacy of the royal family.
 Al Nimr’s vocal criticism became a mortal threat to the autocratic royal status quo, especially after the 2011 Arab Spring protests and the Saudi military intervention in the Shia majority island-state of Bahrain.
 It is also no coincidence that Al Nimr’s nephew, Ali Baqir Al Nimr (aged 20-21) was sentenced to death shortly before his uncle’s execution.

 History may help illustrate the context of the mass execution.
-Saudi Arabia last simultaneously beheaded 63 political prisoners in January 1980, when the survivors of Wahhabi zealot Jihaiman Al Otaibi’s failed siege of the Grand Mosque in Makkah in November 1979 were put to death.
-King Khalid’s mass public beheadings were designed for domestic Saudi consumption, not for an international audience – exactly as his half-brother King Salman’s mass executions were to be thirty six years later.
+Saudi Arabia last simultaneously beheaded sixty three political prisoners in January 1980, when the survivors of Wahhabi zealot Jihaiman Al Otaibi’s failed siege of the Grand Mosque in Makkah in November 1979 were put to death.
+King Khalid’s mass public beheadings were designed for domestic Saudi consumption, not for an international audience; exactly as his half-brother King Salman’s mass executions were to be precisely thirty six years later.
 This historical trend can be taken even further back in Saudi history.
-In 1975, Prince Faisal bin Musaid was publicly beheaded in 1975 for shooting his uncle King Faisal, itself an act of revenge against the killing of his brother Prince Khalid bin Musaid, who had dared to lead a protest against the introduction of television in 1966.
+In 1975, Prince Faisal bin Musaid was publicly beheaded for shooting his uncle King Faisal, itself an act of revenge against the killing of his brother Prince Khalid bin Musaid, who had dared to lead a protest against the introduction of television in 1966.

-In 1969, an air force coup attempt in Dhahran (located in the oil rich Eastern Province) led to the arrest and execution of several Royal Saudi Air Force officers, an order that could only have been given by King Faisal.
+In 1969, an air force coup attempt in Dhahran, located in the oil rich Eastern Province, led to the arrest and execution of several Royal Saudi Air Force officers – an order that could only have been given by King Faisal.
 History demonstrates that the House of Saud responds to threats to its role with only one stark message: death.
 Its political victims have included Wahhabi zealots, minor princes, air force officers and now, a populist but scholastically junior Shia cleric.
-A metric of Saudi domestic political discontent is that Saudi Sunnis are the largest force of foreign jihadists fighting to overthrow the Assad regime in the Syrian civil war, just as they were the largest contingent of foreign fighters to take on the US military and Iraqi government in the post Saddam civil war.
-Saudi Arabians were among the founders of Al Qaeda and are a powerful bloc in the Islamic State jihadi elite (1).